olumpeter/web-forms-working-with-user-data/001-your-first-form/active_learning/README.md

 **widgets**), plus some additional elements to help structure the overall form — they are often referred to as **HTML forms**.
-The controls can be single or multi-line text fields, dropdown boxes, buttons, checkboxes, or radio buttons, and are mostly created using the &lt;input&gt; element, although there are some other elements to learn about too.
+The controls can be single or multi-line text fields, dropdown boxes, buttons, checkboxes, or radio buttons, and are mostly created using the <input> element, although there are some other elements to learn about too.

 Form controls can also be programmed to enforce specific formats or values to